-The Pre-College Math Institute (PCMI)/Valdes Math was founded in 1992 as a joint effort between Stanford University School of Engineering and Redwood City School District, as an outreach program to connect Stanford students to middle school students in their neighboring community.
-PCMI/Valdes Math provides six weeks of intensive math curriculum for students in 6th, 7th, and 8th grade.
+The Pre-College Math Institute (PCMI)/Valdes Math, a joint effort between Stanford University School of Engineering and Redwood City School District, is an outreach program that connects Stanford students to middle school students in their neighboring community.
+PCMI/Valdes Math provides six weeks of intensive math curriculum for students in 6th, 7th and 8th grade.
 The program offers four levels of math, ranging from basic math to algebra.
-Classrooms are run by certified teachers from Redwood City School District, and assisted by 6 Stanford student tutors, who act as role models and provide intensive math tutoring in support of the teacher’s lessons.
+Classrooms are run by certified teachers from Redwood City school district and assisted by six Stanford student tutors, who act as role models and provide intensive math tutoring in support of the teacher’s lessons.

-On average, PCMI/Valdes Math students gain over a one year growth in math ability during the six-week program.
-The program, with the joint support of host campus Stanford University, and the Redwood City School District staff, has become a solid example of K-12 education initiative and community outreach.
+On average, PCMI/Valdes Math students gain more than a one-year aptitude in math ability during the six-week program.
+The program has become a solid example of a K-12 education initiative and community outreach.

-Applications for PCMI/Valdes Math 2018 will be available through Redwood City schools beginning in the spring of 2018.
+Applications for PCMI/Valdes Math 2019 will be available through Redwood City schools beginning in the spring of 2019.
 Please contact your school principals or teachers with questions about this program or visit http://www.josevaldesmath.org/.

-SMASH is a state of the art Science, Technology, Engineering and Math (STEM) summer enrichment program at the UC Berkeley and Stanford campuses.
-Since 2011, LPFI selects high-potential, low-income high school students of color to participate in the science, technology, engineering and math (STEM) focused SMASH Academy at Stanford University.
-While living on campus for five weeks, students experience college and are compelled to learn to prioritize their efforts and manage their full schedules.
-Through study session, scholars are exposed to the concepts of office hours and of seeking help from instructors, teaching assistants, and peers.
-SMASH scholars also receive year-round academic support including SAT prep, college counseling, financial aid workshops, and other activities to ensure continued academic success.
+The Summer Math and Science Honors (SMASH) Academy is a state-of-the-art Science, Technology, Engineering and Math (STEM) summer enrichment program at the UC Berkeley and Stanford campuses.
+Level Playing Field Institute selects high-potential, low-income high school students of color to participate in the STEM-focused SMASH Academy at Stanford University.
+While living on campus for five weeks, students experience college and are compelled to learn to prioritize their efforts and manage their schedules.
+Through study sessions, scholars are exposed to the concepts of office hours and of seeking help from instructors, teaching assistants and peers.
+SMASH scholars also receive year-round academic support including SAT prep, college counseling, financial aid workshops and other activities to ensure continued academic success.

 The Summer Math and Science Honors (SMASH) Academy is: